 The challenge to reduce the burden of dementia is that this disease is complex and heterogeneous, with multiple etiologic and neuropathological processes likely related.
 The field is constantly focused on identifying the modifiable risk factors and therapies.
 To this purpose, in 2020, the Lancet Commission released an updated guideline with evidence on twelve modifiable risks factors, which would account for 40% of worldwide dementias that could have been prevented or delayed.
 These modifiable risk factors include: lower education, hypertension, hearing impairment, smoking, obesity, depression, physical inactivity, diabetes, low social contact, alcohol consumption, traumatic brain injury (TBI), and air pollution [@dementia_lancet].
 Furthermore, there is a growth on brain biomarker research, with the simultaneous intention of detecting proxies for early diagnosis, as well as identifying new molecular targets for intervention.
 Since there are few specific drugs that target amyloid and tau production, with small evidence of effect, new studies for drugs that target other mechanisms are in study.
 Drug repositioning and repurposing research is becoming more popular, offering a valuable alternative route for the identification of effective disease-modifying treatments for dementia[@ballard2020, @langedijk2015].
 In 2020, Cummings et al. identified 121 agents in clinical trials for the treatment of Alzheimer's disease, out of which 43% (57) represented repurposed agents across all phases of the pipeline [@cummings2020].

 All these objectives in dementia research are heavily reliant on observational studies and data collected from several secondary sources.
 As such, observational studies have been essential to move forward in the understanding of the disease and current availability of multiple sources of large data give us the opportunity to expand the field.
 Nevertheless, the availability of data sources and sophisticated computational software and technology, may sometimes overshadow the process of asking clear questions and the steps to tie the questions to the data.
 In a time where we have deeply embraced that "causation is not correlation", the concept of "associations" and molding questions to hypothesis testing, has deeply overshadowed the critical step in research to clearly define questions and wanted interpretations.
 Acknowledging that etiologic research in dementia research is aimed at identifying a causal effect, is probably the first challenge and impediment to conceptualize a clear causal question.
-For example, in the systematic review described in \@ref(chapter_x), I could not clearly identify if the included studies’ aims were descriptive, predictive or causal, though adjustment for confounding variables was a common practice.
+For example, in the systematic review of what?
+Summarize briefly…longitudinal dementia studies? described in \@ref(chapter_x), I could not clearly identify if the included studies’ aims were descriptive, predictive or causal, though adjustment for confounding variables was a common practice.
 In addition - and personal reflection rather than a fact - debates among causal inference researchers, on whether exposures that cannot be intervened up or manipulated (such as sex, race or BMI) can be framed causal questions, can be overwhelming and confusing to novice students who are trying to embrace causal thinking.
 But we have to embrace the "C word"[@hernan_ajph] if we want to improve and innovate the methods to answer such complex questions as those to understand dementia better.